 General Plastics Manufacturing Co.

-Flexible and Semi-Rigid foams
+Flexible foams for Aerospace

 Browse Foams and Foam Materials Datasheets for General Plastics Manufacturing Co.

 Basic Principle of Cavity Resonance and Circuit Board Housing

 .
 Usually, a magnetically loaded absorber such as ECCOSORB MCS or BSR is recommended due to the fact that the E field goes to zero at the cavity walls while the H field is at a maximum giving a material with high magnetic loss the best absorption characteristics.